Douglas Johnson Memorial Essay Prize

 The prize, to the value of £250, is awarded for an undergraduate essay or dissertation of distinction, which explores any theme/s relevant to the Association’s remit (French history, politics, culture, society, literature, thought, film since 1789, as well as the relations between France and other countries, including those in the French-speaking world).

-The work may be written in either French or English and should be over five thousand words, but not exceed ten thousand words.
+The work may be written in either French or English and should be over five thousand words.

 Application Details